ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    \[ As to C509 certificates, the CWT Confirmation Methods 'c5b'and 'c5c' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

-Furthermore, the paylod of the request MAY include exactly one of the two following parameters, specifying a proof-of-possession (PoP) evidence computed by the client.
+Furthermore, the payload of the request MAY include exactly one of the two following parameters, specifying a proof-of-possession (PoP) evidence computed by the client.

 * 'client_cred_verify', defined in {{client_cred_verify}} of this document, specifying the client's PoP evidence as a signature, which is computed as defined later in this section.
 This parameter MUST NOT be included if the OSCORE group is a pairwise-only group.